hzz0024/hzz0024.github.io/_posts/2020/2021-02-10-DelBay_adult_analyses.markdown

   - WGS data analysis
 ---

-- Downsampling 2020 data to account for batch effect

-- Combined Fisher’s exact tests (after addressing batch effect issue)

-1) Update the depth for both Del19 (n=97) and Del20 (n=101) - done
-2) Rerun SNP calling for Del19 and Del20 - done
-3) Generate a global SNP list by extracting the common shared SNPs - done
-4) Calling allele frequency for each individual population using the global SNP list - done
-5) Perform Fisher’s exact tests - almost done
-6) Examine common shared SNPs
-7) SNP annotation and functional gene exploration

-- SGS test (not restricted by the shared global SNP list)

-1) Determine the global theta value for each population (REF19, REF20, wild?) - REF19 done, the other two under running
-2) Determine -setMaxDepth for each population (CHR19, REF19, CHR20, REF20, HC, NB, SR) - done.
-3) Produce global SNP list for each of the population contrasts (CHR19 vs REF19, CHR20 vs REF20, HC vs. NB, HC vs SR)
-4) Generate allele frequency data for each of the population (with global SNP list, set as -site)
-5) Perform SGS tests on each of the contrast

-- Map a GIS map for DelBay project

 ### Depth evaluation

 Table 1。 Summary of the read depth distribution for each dataset.
 The last column is useful for Angsd -setMaxDepth setting.